top of page

 • Instagram

-Page credits: Group photo above this section by Sally O'Donnell.
+Page credits: Video on theology of inclusion is from Ewtn News in Depth report aired on 6/10/22.
 In "Vision & Action" section: 2nd video is a selection of "Self and community.
 The importance of interdependence and its shadow side," 2016 Summer Institute on Theology and Disability (Collaborative on Faith and Disability), Western Theological Seminary, Hope College; 3rd video is a selection of "Liberating disability.
 It speaks about us all" (Peace Studies Lecture Series AUR, 2019).

 bottom of page